Uncomfortable History

 A REFLECTION ON THE FILM DOWNFALL (2004)

-"For me, the terrifying thing is that he [Hitler] was human, not an elephant or a monster from Mars.
+Michael DeNobile reviews the 2004 German film Downfall, and its historical significance."For me, the terrifying thing is that he [Hitler] was human, not an elephant or a monster from Mars.
 If he had been a monster rather than a man, it would take the guilt away from other people--from his millions of followers.
 A monster is capable of anything, but everyone knows that one man could never have puled it off alone."

 ~Bernd Eichinger, producer of Downfall